rwieruch/blog_robinwieruch_content/blog/javascript-async-await-without-try-catch/index.md

 }
 ```

 The shift from then/catch to async/await was a pretty powerful one, because suddenly you would be able to read your code in a synchronous way again.
 Every line happening after the await statement has to wait until the promise resolves.
 In addition, writing code like this felt way more concise.
-But then there was the error handling for async/await with a try/catch block:
+But then there is the error handling for async/await with a try/catch block:

 ```javascript{2,4,7-9}
 async function findUserById(id) {